beingsatyam/event-management-systemm/readme.md

 - **Event Management**: Admin users can create, update, and delete events.
 - **Event Registration**: Regular users can register for events, and a notification email is sent to them upon successful registration.
 - **Authentication**: Users authenticate using email and password with token-based sessions.
+- **Email Notification**: An email is sent upon successful registration, event update, and event deletion.

 ## Installation